Yue-Yang/ChatGPT-Siri/README.md

 Support continuous chatting, exit chatting, start new chatting, customize API key, customize prompt system message, customize hint message.

-New feature: automatically save chat data to a txt file, the record includes the sending and receiving time of each conversation, tokens consumption statistics, open the "Files" app, find the path: iCloud Drive/Shortcuts/ChatGPT-log to view the chat files, Supports iCloud sync.
+New feature: automatically save chat data to a txt file, the record includes the sending and receiving time of each conversation, tokens consumption statistics.

+> Chat Records path: open the "Files" app, find the path: iCloud Drive/Shortcuts/ChatGPT-log to view the chat files, Supports iCloud sync.
+>
 > You need to open 'Settings' - Apple ID - iCloud - iCloud Drive function to enable the feature of saving to txt file.

 - [简体中文版](https://www.icloud.com/shortcuts/00838176f7f342008d5a921e8450a98d)